The characteristics of the meandering effect in a stratified wake: Conclusion

 \section{Conclusion}

 Large horizontal structures accompanied by the suppression of the vertical motions are widely observed in the stratified environment.
-As a canonical case, a stratified wake of a sphere has the large horizontal structures emerging in the late wake.
-However, the growing meandering effects on the wake statistics are seldom considered.
-In this work, we study the meandering behaviour by examining $\mathcal{O}(100)$ DNSs, which cover $Re_B$ in $[10\,000, 50\,000]$ and $Fr_B$ in $[2,50]$.
-We decompose the instantaneous velocity into the stationary velocity and the centre location meandering.
+As a canonical case, a stratified wake of a sphere has the large horizontal structures emerging in the late wake, and shows strong meandering of the instantaneous velocity profiles.
+However, the growing meandering effects on the wake statistics are seldom evaluated.
+In this work, we study the meandering behavior by examining $\mathcal{O}(100)$ DNSs, which cover $Re_B$ in $[10\,000, 50\,000]$ and $Fr_B$ in $[2,50]$.
+We decompose the instantaneous velocity into the stationary velocity and the center location meandering.

 The horizontal meandering range constantly grows as the stationary profile width does, while the vertical meandering range grows at the beginning and reduces to a constant in the late wake, which is in contrast with the slowly growing stationary profile height.
 In general, the range of meandering is much smaller than the wake profile size.
-Therefore, the existence of meandering leads to around 5\% change in the wake length scales according to the superposition equations, and for the wake height, the meandering effect becomes more insignificant due to the buoyancy suppression.
+Therefore, the existence of meandering leads to around 5\% change in the wake width and height according to the superposition equations, and for the wake height, the meandering effect becomes more insignificant due to the suppression in vertical meandering.

 During the process of meandering, the velocity profile gradually deviates from the self-similar Gaussian profile.
-The conditional velocity will be dispersed accordingly based on the meandering direction, and thus the mean wake profile grows larger.
-A horizontal centre location offset will lead to a large local horizontal structure, while a vertical offset will not.
+The conditional velocity profiles will be distorted accordingly based on the meandering location, and thus the mean wake profile grows larger.
+A horizontal center location offset will lead to a large local horizontal structure, while a vertical offset will not.
 Also, the suppression of the vertical meandering is further related to the suppression of the variation in the instantaneous wake height, while the instantaneous wake width still has a large variation range.
-Such differences result in the distortion of the velocity profile, and thus the mean profile deviates from the self-similarity assumption.
-Isolating the stationary velocity from the meandering behaviour achieves a better self-similarity.
-According to our theoretical analysis, based on the self-similarity assumption, the nondimensional momentum flux is nearly constant through the wake.
-We verified the constant flux behaviour for all the cases, and the momentum flux of the stationary profile without meandering is closer to a constant as expected.
+Such differences between the horizontal direction and the vertical direction result in the distortion of the velocity profile, and thus the mean profile deviates from the self-similarity assumption.
+Isolating the stationary velocity from the meandering behavior achieves a better self-similarity.